 Facilities and Infrastructure

 - Remote Sensing Ground Station in Pare-pare (South Sulawesi) and Jakarta receiving Landsat-7, Terra/Aqua MODIS, SPOT-4, NOAA and FengYun 1D.
-In 2013, LAPAN is going to upgrade the ground station system to receive NPP/NPOES, LDCM, SPOT-5/6, and SAR data.
-LAPAN also has Unmanned Aerial Vehicle (UAV) technology for airborne Remote Sensing which can be used to monitor the disaster area to support the reconstruction and rehabilitation activities.
+In 2013, LAPAN upgraded the ground station system to receive NPP/NPOES, LDCM, SPOT-5/6, and SAR data.
+LAPAN also has Unmanned Aerial Vehicle (UAV) technology for airborne Remote Sensing, which can be used to monitor the disaster area to support the reconstruction and rehabilitation activities.

 - Remote Sensing and GIS software both open source (ILWIS, Quantum GIS, Open Grads) and licensed (ArcGIS10, ER Mapper, Erdas Imagine, E-cognition) are available and commonly used in LAPAN

 - Low spatial resolution image such as MTSAT, TRMM, QMORPH, etc.